jilimcaoco/Demo/README.md

 # Demo
 la de da
-fe fo foo
+This is the conflicting line
 ma me moo
 ra de da
 bioin577 class rep
 This line is for Problem1Bg
-This line is added by mistake for Problem1Bk